 Apparently, the ability to speak French can be viewed as a negative attribute in a U.S. presidential candidate.
 At least, that’s how it seemed during the 2012 election cycle, when former Speaker of the House Newt Gingrich released an attack ad against former governor of Massachusetts and fellow presidential candidate Mitt Romney, criticizing his French skills.

 The video above shows Romney speaking French while promoting the 2002 Salt Lake City Winter Olympics.
 In the 1960s, Romney lived in France for two and a half years on a Mormon mission trip, which is where he picked up the language.

 Condoleezza Rice — Russian

-Rice rarely uses her language skills in public, but the video above shows an interview she did with a Russian radio station in 2005.
+Rice rarely uses her language skills in public, making her one of the lesser-known bilingual politicians.
+The video above shows an interview she did with a Russian radio station in 2005.

 John Kerry — French

-Former Senator for Massachusetts John Kerry, who served as U.S. Secretary of State under President Obama, attended a Swiss boarding school as a child while his father served in the diplomatic service in Berlin.
+Former Massachusetts Sen. John Kerry, who served as U.S. Secretary of State under Obama, attended a Swiss boarding school as a child while his father served in the diplomatic service in Berlin.
 During his time in Switzerland, Kerry learned to speak French fluently.

 On the campaign trail in 2014, Kerry was often attacked for his connections with France, including his ability to speak the language and the fact that he has a French cousin.
 In 2016, Kerry was presented with the Legion d’Honneur, France’s highest honor.
 French Foreign Minister Jean-Marc Ayrault said the following when he gave Kerry the award: “Francophone, Francophile, you are certainly the most French of American officials.”